ZX-calculus: Tools

 The rewrite rules of the ZX-calculus can be implemented formally as an instance of double-pushout rewriting.
 This has been used in the software Quantomatic to allow automated rewriting of ZX-diagrams (or more general string diagrams).
 In order to formalise the usage of the "dots" to denote any number of wires, such as used in the spider fusion rule, this software uses bang-box notation to implement rewrite rules where the spiders can have any number of inputs or outputs.

 A more recent project to handle ZX-diagrams is PyZX, which is primarily focused on circuit optimisation.

-A LaTeX package zx-calculus] can be used to typeset ZX-diagrams.
+A LaTeX package zx-calculus can be used to typeset ZX-diagrams.
+Many authors also use the software TikZiT as a GUI to help typeset diagrams.

 Related graphical languages

 The ZX-calculus is only one of several graphical languages for describing linear maps between qubits.
 The ZW-calculus was developed alongside the ZX-calculus, and can naturally describe the W-state and Fermionic quantum computing.
 It was the first graphical language which had a complete rule-set for an approximately universal set of linear maps between qubits, and the early completeness results of the ZX-calculus use a reduction to the ZW-calculus.

 A more recent language is the ZH-calculus.
 This adds the H-box as a generator, that generalizes the Hadamard gate from the ZX-calculus.
 It can naturally describe quantum circuits involving Toffoli gates.